dask/dask/docs/source/institutional-faq.rst

 including major financial, healthcare, and government agencies.

-That being said it's worth noting that, by it's very nature, Dask enables the execution of arbitrary user code on a large set of machines, care should be taken to isolate, authenticate, and govern use of these machines.
-Fortunately, your institution likely already does this and uses standard technologies like SSL/TLS, Kerberos, and other systems that Dask can integrate with readily.
+That being said it's worth noting that, by it's very nature, Dask enables the execution of arbitrary user code on a large set of machines.
+Care should be taken to isolate, authenticate, and govern access to these machines.
+Fortunately, your institution likely already does this and uses standard technologies like SSL/TLS, Kerberos, and other systems with which Dask can integrate.

 Do I need to purchase a new Cluster?